slowproj/slowdash/docs/ProjectSetup.md

 </VirtualHost>
 ```
 Replace `SLOWDASH_HOST` with your actual SlowDash host name.
-A full working example in Docker Compose with more features such as HTTPS, HTTP/2, and Basic Authentication can be found in `ExampleProjects/ReverseProxy/Apahce`.
+A full working example in Docker Compose with more features such as HTTPS, HTTP/2, and Basic Authentication can be found in `ExampleProjects/ReverseProxy/Apache`.

 # Jupyter Integration
 By providing Jupyter URL and token in `SlowdashProject.yaml`, SlowDash can export the displayed data to Jupyter Notebook so that users can continue analysis on Jupyter.
 Two examples, with and without a reverse proxy, can be found in `ExampleProject/Jupyter`.

-## Bare-Metal
+## Native (without containers)
 ```yaml
 slowdash_project:
   name: Jupyter Test